 After you have valued the business, and you and seller settle on a number, the next step in buying a business is to get money for the business purchase.
 There are several methods for raising the capital you need for buying an existing business.

 Seller financing is when the business’s original owner offers you — the buyer — a loan to cover a portion of the price of the business.
 In this way, you can purchase the business in the form of staggered payments, with interest of course, but generally at a low rate.
 The critical step here, however, is that you make a down payment in cash once the deal closes.
 In seller financing, the seller of the business can use the business itself as collateral, which can be taken back if you default on your payments.
 Bear in mind seller financing usually doesn’t cover the whole cost of the business purchase, so it’s best used in combination with other methods.

 Debt financing is merely the technical term for getting a loan from a bank or financial institution to buy a business.
-Banks can be very cautious when it comes to extending loans for starting a new business.
+Banks can be very cautious when it comes to extending loans for starting a new company.
 However, when buying an existing business, the attitude of the banks is usually different.
 The advantage of buying an existing business is that they supply you with tons of financial documents that a bank or lender can review to give you a loan.
 And since the business is currently operating, an existing business has a longer history of finances that banks can work with.

 Here are a few financing options that you can pursue when looking for a small business loan:

 Term Loan: With a traditional term loan, you’ll borrow a set amount upfront, then pay it back with interest over a predetermined amount of time.
 This is a pretty ideal format for buying an existing business since you pay back the lender over time as the business brings in money.
 Another benefit here is that banks are often more willing to lend money to buy an existing business because it has already established it can generate revenue.